nehbehl/Masking-using-HSV/README.md

  4. Ensure images folder is placed in the same directory.
  5. Execute commands under 'Masking using HSV' either using Run on notebook or CTRL+ENTER.

  Note: If steps 1 to 5 are followed, then masked image should appear.
-Read through comments to understand the code.
+Read through the comments to understand the code.